pierrehenrymuller/ESP-FBot/README.md

 ## Hardware Requirements

-- ESP32 board (ESP32-WROOM, ESP32-DevKit, etc.)
+- I suggest the [M5Stack ATOM Light](https://shop.m5stack.com/products/atom-lite-esp32-development-kit) or the [M5StickC PLUS2 ESP32 Mini](https://shop.m5stack.com/products/m5stickc-plus2-esp32-mini-iot-development-kit) device, but many ESP32 (ESP32-WROOM, ESP32-DevKit, etc.) will do.
-- Fossibot battery with BLE (device name starts with "POWER" or "Fossibot")
+- A compatible battery that makes use of the "BrightEMS" application.
+You do not need to pair the battery to WIFI.
-- The ESP32 should be within BLE range of the battery (typically 10-30 feet)
+- The ESP32 device will need to be within range of the battery (typically 10-30 feet)

 ## Installation

-1. Use the example configuration file `fossibot-example.yaml` as a starting point
+1. Use the example configuration file `fossibot-example.yaml` as a starting point.
-2. Update WiFi credentials and API encryption key
+2. Update WiFi credentials and API encryption key.
-3. Flash to your ESP32 device
+3. Flash to your ESP32 device.

 ## Configuration